Dr. Deena Hinshaw to update Alberta with latest on COVID-19 pandemic | CBC News

 Dr. Deena Hinshaw to update Alberta with latest on COVID-19 pandemic

-Staring down the raging pandemic, the government rolled out a suite of new restrictions that included a prohibition on all social gatherings in people's homes and made masks mandatory for all indoor workplaces in the province's two largest cities.

-Some critics were quick to blame Premier Jason Kenney for waiting too long to introduce new restrictions they say aren't nearly strong enough.

-Albertans will get another pandemic update Wednesday from the province's chief medical officer of health.
+Alberta's latest COVID-19 case numbers will be released this afternoon by Dr. Deena Hinshaw, the province's chief medical officer of health.

 Comments